 MySQL is the primary database used by Facebook for storing all the social data.
-It started with the InnoDB MySQL database engine & then wrote MyRocksDB, which was eventually used as the MySQL Database engine.
+They started with the InnoDB MySQL database engine and then wrote MyRocksDB, which was eventually used as the MySQL Database engine.

 Memcache sits in front of MySQL as a cache.

-To manage BigData Facebook uses Apache Hadoop, HBase, Hive, Apache Thrift, PrestoDB.
-All these are used for data ingestion, warehousing & running analytics.
+To manage BigData Facebook leverages Apache Hadoop, HBase, Hive, Apache Thrift and PrestoDB.
+All these are used for data ingestion, warehousing and running analytics.